Skip to main content

 Treatment should remove the cancer.
 But you'll need to attend regular appointments for testing.

-Because cervical cancer can return, these exams will look to see if this happening.
+Because cervical cancer can return, these exams will look to see if this is happening.
 If anything suspicious is found, a further biopsy can be done.

 Follow-up appointments are usually every 3 to 6 months for the first 2 years.